 On this tab, select which match list(s) you want a specific LPR camera to match license plates against.
-You can create as many lists as you need (see Match lists on page 43).
+You can create as many lists as you need (see Add new match lists on page 45).

 Name Description All License plates are matched against all available and future lists.
 Selected License plates are matched against the selected lists only.
 Select one or more from the available lists.